How Health Care Organizations Are Preparing for Climate Shocks and Protecting Vulnerable Patients

 Carole Roan Gresenz, Ph.D., senior economist, RAND Corp.

-Allison Hamblin, M.S.P.H., vice president for strategic planning, Center for Health Care Strategies
+Allison Hamblin, M.S.P.H., president and chief executive officer, Center for Health Care Strategies

 Thomas Hartman, vice president, IPRO